JohnLin0609/qwen-code-reviewer-finetune/README.md

 | v5 (Chinese, GitHub-PR-style) | ~99.9% | ~0.1% | 0.215 |
 | **v7 (English, structured JSON)** | **63.15%** | 36.85% | **11.82** |

-The v5 numbers look better only because v5 didn't actually produce code — sample v5 responses included `"Done.
-I think I've got the point."` and similar review-comment replies, which the scorer couldn't parse as code at all (hence the near-zero BLEU). v7 emits structured JSON with a `fixed_code` field that the scorer treats as generated code, so for the first time the benchmark is measuring what the model actually outputs.
-The 63.15% pass rate and 11.82 BLEU on those `fixed_code` snippets are honest numbers; the 36.85% vulnerable rate reflects places where the model's suggested fix still has issues (or where the scorer's pattern-matching produces false positives on legitimate code).
+v5 didn't produce code at all — sample responses were review-comment replies like `"Done.
+I think I've got the point."`, which the scorer couldn't parse, hence the near-zero BLEU. v7 emits structured JSON with a `fixed_code` field that the scorer treats as generated code, so the benchmark is now measuring v7's `fixed_code` snippets.
+The 36.85% vulnerable rate reflects places where the suggested fix still has issues, or where the scorer's pattern-matching flags legitimate code.

-**Important framing**: CyberSecEval ICD is fundamentally a code-generation benchmark.
-This is a code-review model.
-The most direct measures of v7's intended capability are SecurityEval (99.17% detection) and CodeReviewQA (95.93% accuracy).
+CyberSecEval ICD is a code-generation benchmark, not a code-review benchmark.
+SecurityEval (99.17% detection) and CodeReviewQA (95.93% accuracy) are closer measures of what the model is actually trained to do.

 #### Per-language CyberSecEval breakdown (v7)